What Is a Health Advocate and How Can They Help You?

 What exactly does a health advocate do?

-How much does it cost to hire a health advocate?
+How much does it cost to hire a healthcare advocate?

 Health Advocates are covered by all Original Medicare, as well as many Medicare Advantage plans.
-Most Solace patients wind up paying $0 out-of-pocket.
+The vast majority of Solace patients wind up paying $0 out-of-pocket.

 Can a family member serve as a health advocate?

 Anyone can advocate for a patient, but professional advocates bring specialized training that can be especially useful in complex cases.
-It’s also worth noting that professional patient advocates can work directly with family members and caregivers.
+It's also worth noting that professional patient advocates can work directly with family members and caregivers, providing them with additional support and resources.

 How do I know if I need a health advocate?